-Benefits to BASES members - Chartered Scientist (CSci) status gives wider recognition of the high professionals standards achieved by sport and exercise practitioners, beyond the sport and exercise science arena.
-CSci provides external, independent recognition of the standards achieved by BASES Accredited members by benchmarking all professional scientists at the same high level, no matter which discipline or sector they work in.
+Benefits to BASES members - Chartered Scientist (CSci) status gives wider recognition of the high professionals standards achieved by sport and exercise science practitioners, beyond the sport and exercise science arena.
+CSci provides external, independent recognition of the standards achieved by BASES Accredited members by benchmarking all professional scientists at the same high level, no matter which sector they work in.

 Benefits to your employer - CSci status demonstrates a commitment to professionalism and high levels of competence and skill development.
 It provides employers with a platform for networking across disciplines and sectors by showing that staff are practicing at the highest level, giving assurance of the competence and professionalism of employees.

 Benefits to the public - CSci provides a single badge of professionalism that the public can recognise across the scientific professions.
 It maintains and increases the publicís trust in scientists through professional standards, codes of conduct and mandatory re-validation.

 The criterion for BASES members to gain CSci status is to hold BASES accreditation.